In Punjab, not everyone is celebrating the repeal of farm laws. Some are grieving for their losses

 A survey of 460 farmers from Punjab who died in the protests found most were small or marginal farmers, if not landless labourers.
 The study cites the agricultural census, which categorises landholdings in India under five sizes.

 Marginal farmers are those who own less than 2.47 acres of land while a small farmer owns less than 4.94 acres of land.
-On average, the farmers who died cultivated 2.94 acres of land, found the study, entitled “Separating Wheat from the Chaff: Farm Laws, Farmers’ Protest and Outcomes” and conducted by two academics at Patiala’s Punjabi University.
+On average, the farmers who died cultivated 2.94 acres of land, found the study, titled “Separating Wheat from the Chaff: Farm Laws, Farmers’ Protest and Outcomes” and conducted by two academics at Patiala’s Punjabi University.
 The average age of the farmers was 57.

 The protests were led by farmers primarily from Punjab, Haryana and Uttar Pradesh.
 So far, only the Punjab government has announced a compensation of Rs 5 lakh each and a government job for the kin of farmers who died during the protest.
 On December 9, when the farmers decided to end the protest, the Centre said the Haryana and Uttar Pradesh governments had also committed to giving compensation “in principle”.